exploratory-io/book/tutorials/yelp.md

 Since it's showing up appropriately, you can keep the parameters as default and click 'Import' button.

+## Summary View

 You can see a brief summary of the data in Summary view.
 It shows 105 columns and 61,184 rows at the top.

-Explain the auto data type mapping
+The data has been automatically inspected behind the scene and each column is registered an appropriate data type so that columns like 'ame', 'city', etc, are 'character' type, columns like 'review_count' are 'integer', and so on.

 You can also see some of the columns' sneak peak view.
 For example, you can see the most frequently appeared businesses like 'Starbucks', 'McDonald's', etc, in name column quickly.